zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

 ## User story VIII: non-positive item quantities

-> As a user I want to want to get notified of non-positive quantities so that I can correct my input.
+> As a user I want to get notified of non-positive quantities so that I can correct my input.

 <details>
 <summary>Non-positive quantities</summary>